FaresMestre/faresmestre.github.io/src/index.md

 # Teaching

-- Hopeful I can start being a tutor within my university's tutoring program, but nothing concrete _yet_
+- I tutor every Friday from 12:30 to 14:30, mainly for L1 and L2 computer science students from Paris-Cité

 # ~~Publications~~ Research Projects